Clockwork Knight

+On December 15, 1995, Clockwork Knight: Pepperouchau no Fukubukuro, a compilation featuring both Clockwork Knight titles and additional content was released in Japan.
+This version was used as the basis for the American release of Clockwork Knight 2, which was released on February 17, 1996, although with the first game locked behind a cheat code.
+Reviews were mixed, with critics praising the advanced graphics but criticizing the low difficulty, short length, and lack of gameplay innovation.

 Gameplay

 This game is a side-scrolling platformer in the vein of the Mario and Sonic the Hedgehog series.
 Unlike those games, however, the game uses prerendered digitized 2D sprites of high-resolution 3D models similar to the Donkey Kong Country series, or Killer Instinct, on top of fully 3D levels (and with fully 3D bosses).

 Pepper attacks enemies and opens passages with his key.
 A quick tap of a button will thrust it out horizontally.
 Likewise, repeatedly tapping the button over and over will cause him to twist the key around and around.
 This makes it a bit more powerful (e.g.: an enemy could be knocked out temporarily with a simple jab, but running into the key when twisting it will instantly take it out).
 He can also pick up unconscious enemies or objects such as footballs or springs and toss them; vertical tosses are possible.

 The goal is to reach the end of the stage before time or hit points (typically three, though Gold Keys can increase that maximum) run out.
 There are no checkpoints; dying sends a player back to the beginning of a level.
 The levels are fairly large and contain numerous side areas with treasures.
 Every third level, Pepper must face off against a large, fully polygonal boss in a one-on-one battle.
 The game has 13 levels, including boss levels.
 The levels take place in four different rooms (Betsy's Room, Kevin's Room, the Kitchen, and the Attic) with two normal levels and one boss each, plus a final boss.
 After beating the bosses of the first three worlds, the player can opt to participate in a bonus game called Soltian Roulette, ran by Soltia the perfume bottle in which Imperial Crowns (silver coins found commonly throughout the game) are spent for a chance at gaining extra lives in a shell game.
 If Pepper loses all his lives, the player can continue from the beginning of the current room by spending Crowns.
 If the player does not have enough coins to continue, the game is over and the player must start from the beginning of the game.